discorgento/module-migrations/README.md

 }
 ```

 That's just the skeleton of a native data patch.
 Insane.
-Now using this module, the skeleton is drops to just this:
+Now using this module, the skeleton drops to just this small snippet:

 ```php
 <?php declare(strict_types=1);